IgniteUI/igniteui-react-wrappers/README.md

 	<script src="browser.js"></script>

 This provides all supported Ignite UI components as React classes available in the global namespace.

+## Initializing controls
+In general React components can be initialized in two ways:

+1. In `JavaScript` using React's API.
+2. With pseudo-markup by utilizing `JSX` syntax.

 #### Examples: